zhangyaqi1989/Simulation-of-LPBF-using-CUDA/README.md

 GPU version will output temperatures of final time step to outfiles/temperatures_cuda.txt

-when test_type = 2, both CPU and GPU version will also output outfiles/xyzs_after.txt and outfiles/radius_after.txt which are the particle positions and radiuses initialized randomly.
+When test_type = 2, both CPU and GPU version will also output outfiles/xyzs_after.txt and outfiles/radius_after.txt which are the particle positions and radiuses initialized randomly.

+## References
+[1] Rishi Ganeriwala and Tarek I Zohdi.
+A coupled discrete element-finite difference model of selective lasersintering. *Granular Matter*, 18 (2):21, 2016.